vdunbar/bash-text-analysis/2_techniques.md

 ## Extraction

-Extraction is the process of trying to pull out known entities from a text, whether that be keywords, named entities etc. Extraction is often used to build a dataset to be used in another application.
+Extraction is the process of trying to pull out known entities from a text, whether that be keywords, named entities etc. Extraction is often used to build a data set to be used in another application.

 ## Classification

-Classification is generally used to derive meaning from a text; common classification schemes include sentiment analysis, attempts to identify sarcasm, an emotional ranking of a given piece of text etc. Classification here relies on some aspect of the all the above--synonyms and homonyms, concordance and collocation, and extraction--to develop the a classification methodology whether that be more or less ambiguously articulated by a person and reliant on tools like inter-rater reliability to use effectively, or couched in an algorithm run by a computer application.
+Classification is generally used to derive meaning from a text; common classification schemes include sentiment analysis, attempts to identify sarcasm, an emotional ranking of a given piece of text etc. Classification here relies on some aspect of the all the above--synonyms and homonyms, concordance and collocation, and extraction.
+Classification schemes may be more or less ambiguously articulated by a person and reliant on tools like inter-rater reliability to use effectively, or couched in an algorithm run by a computer application.
+Generally, in a research context, classification schemes are accompanied by publications articulating how these were derived.

-Using sentiment analysis as an example, many dictionaries have been developped.
+Using sentiment analysis as an example, many dictionaries have been developed.
 Some simply list positive and negative words, such as the [Opinion Lexicon by Bing Lu](https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html#lexicon) and looks something like:

 | Positive | Negative |
 | :--- | :--- |